This post was originally published in 2015. In light of new developments in the case, I'm republishing this edited and updated version now.

 With the lack of forensic evidence, a key tool in the conviction of Mrs Folbigg was her personal diaries.
 The diaries, given by Mrs Folbigg’s husband Craig to police after she left the family home following the death of her fourth child Laura and presented as evidence at trial, appeared to show her admitting guilt for the deaths of her children.
 The defence argued the diaries showed only her feelings of grief and guilt at the deaths of her children:

-There is no direct admission in the diaries that Folbigg took any direct action that led to the deaths of her children.
+There is no direct admission in the diaries, however, that Folbigg took any direct action that led to the deaths of her children.

 In this, she was compared to Lindy Chamberlain, who was also portrayed as hard and uncaring, not sufficiently emotional following the death of her daughter Azaria.
 Chamberlain was also othered, cast aside from the mould of accepted motherhood, due to her perceived-as-strange religion of Seventh Day Adventism, for dressing the child in black, and rumours that Azaria’s name meant “sacrifice in the wilderness” – that far from being the doting mother, Chamberlain birthed her daughter to complete some ritualistic killing in the Australian outback.